HeshanKarunaratne/cka/README.md

 back scheduling the POD, and you will see the POD in a pending state
 - Kubernetes assumes that a Pod or a container within a pod requires 0.5 CPU and 256 mebibyte(Mi) of memory
 - Limits and requests are set to each container within the pod
+- Make sure to add requests to CPU as per best practice
 - When a pod tries to exceed resources beyond its specified limit
   - CPU: Kubernetes throttles
   - Memory: A container can use more memory than its limit, but if the container tries to consume more memory than its limit constantly the pod will be terminated